 Dr Donna Macleod works as a GP in Argyll and has a special interest in epilepsy.
 Donna teaches the Primary Care Course on epilepsy and continuously develops and reviews the training course in line with changes in epilepsy care.

 Our Training Co-ordinator, Ian Stewart, can advise on how best to address your training needs.
-To learn more about any aspect of our training provision, or to request a booking, call Ian on 0141 427 4911 or email him at firstname.lastname@example.org or by phoning 0141 427 4911.
+To learn more about any aspect of our training provision, or to request a booking, call Ian on 0141 427 4911 or email him at firstname.lastname@example.org.

 Michael Adair is a qualified psychiatric nurse, and qualified social worker working primarily with families.
 He previously worked at Great Ormond Street as a neurology social worker supporting families affected by severe childhood epilepsies.
 Michael also works as a qualified sleep counsellor and runs parenting workshops on managing challenging behaviour of children and adolescents.